Bobby Ball 150

 - Kenyon-Coyote (Mel Kenyon): The history of this 1970 Coyote chassis is unknown before July 1971.
 After Mel Kenyon's Kuzma was wrecked during the 1971 Indy 500, Mel and Don Kenyon acquired this chassis and it was raced by Wally Dallenbach, Roger McCluskey and Mel Kenyon later in 1971.
 It was progressively modified over the next three years by Don Kenyon and Eldon Rasmussen, and by 1974 Donald Davidson suggested that it should be called a Coyote - Kuzma - Kenyon - Eagle - Rasmussen.
 Raced at the Indy 500 by Mel Kenyon in 1972, and by Bob Harkey in 1973 and 1974, and also raced by Kenyon at a few short track races in 1973.
 It returned to the Speedway in 1976, but Kenyon crashed during practice.
 Last seen at Ontario later in 1976.
 History then unknown until 2013, when it was in Bob Boyce's collection (Michigan City, Indiana), still exactly as it had appeared at Ontario.

 - Gerhardt 69 (Bruce Walkup): New wedge Gerhardt for Myron Caves team for 1969.
 Although announced in February 1969, the Caves Buick wedge was not expected to race until the Indy 500 and the team's older car was used by Jigger Sirois in the early-1969 races.
 The car actually missed the Indy 500 as it was still being put together in chief mechanic Bob Higman's garage in Romney, Indiana, and it first raced by Jim McElreath as the #14 Quaker State Spl at Trenton in July 1969.
 It was then the #74 Gerhardt driven by McElreath, Arnie Knepper and Sam Sessions in 1970.
 McElreath could not qualify the car at the 500 that year, where photographs show a very exaggerated wedge shape.
 Caves had heart surgery in June 1970 and his team disappeared until Ontario 1971 where the car was entered as the #37 Caves Buick with Bruce Walkup in the seat.
 Lee Kunzman qualified this car for the 1972 Indy 500, and it was raced later in the season by McElreath, Johnny Parsons Jr and Greg Weld.
-The Caves Buick team was wound up at the end of 1972, and the subsequent history of their wedge Gerhardt is unknown.
+The Caves Buick team was wound up at the end of 1972.
+In 1978, Jim Jorgensen (Sanger, CA) started racing a 1969 Gerhardt as a Supermodified that bore a very strong resemblance to the Caves Buick car.
+It had been fitted with a 350 ci Chevrolet V8 and a rollcage, and was raced by Jorgensen as #61 in open competition races at Madera Speedway.
+After he finished racing it, it was reported to be in a barn in the Sanger area in the mid-1980s.
+Its history is then unknown until acquired by Toney Edwards (Greenwood, Indiana) in the Fresno area around 2020.

 - Lola T153 2WD [SL153/6] (John Martin): New to Roger Penske, and raced by Mark Donohue at the 1970 Indy 500 as the #66 Sunoco entry, finishing second, and at Ontario in September, where Donohue was an early retirement.
 Raced by Donohue at Phoenix and Trenton in early 1971 and then qualified by David Hobbs for the Indy 500, but crashed in the race.
-Entered at Pocono as a backup, but not used.
-Before the Ontario race the car was sold to Leonard Faas, and entered by Agajanian-Faas as #97 for John Martin to drive.
-Martin qualified the car but was bumped.
+The "demolished" car was bought from Penske by Leonard Faas, who wanted the Ford engine to fit in a Lola T150 he had bought from The Vel's Parnelli team.
+The T153 was repaired and entered in the Ontario 500-mile race by Agajanian-Faas as #97 for John Martin to drive, but he was bumped from the grid after initially qualifying.
 Faas then entered the Lola as #112 at Phoenix in October, where Martin was too slow to qualify.
 It remained with Faas until sold to Chuck Haines in 1985.
 To John Darlington in June 2003, and restored.
 It ran in a demo at the Indy 500 in 2004, and at the Goodwood Festival of Speed later that year.

 - Epperly 69 roadster (Don Brown): One of the very last front-engined cars built for Indianapolis, the #89 Maxson Special was built by Quin Epperly (Gardena, CA) who had helped fabricate the George Salih laydown roadster with which Sam Hanks and Jimmy Bryan won the 1957 and 1958 Indy 500s.
 The car was described as being of monocoque construction with the engine to the left of the driver's legs.
 Rear suspension followed De Dion principles, the engine was of course a turbo Offy, and a Hewland transmission was used.
 It was commissioned by Darwin Maxson (Downey, CA), who entered it at the 1969 Indy 500 for short track racer George Benson (Campbell, CA) to drive, but the car was completed too late for Benson to start his rookie test.
 Benson gave it its race debut at Milwaukee a week later, and Bruce Walkup took it to a surprisingly competent eighth place at Phoenix in November.
 George Snider bettered that with a seventh place finish, again at Phoenix, in March 1970.
 The car was present at the Ontario Motor Speedway in September 1970 for Denny Zimmerman to drive, but he failed to pass his refresher test, and the Maxson Spl remained unused.
 It appeared in Racing Pictorial's review of the March 1971 Phoenix event, but was not mentioned in the results.
 Subsequent history unknown.